KilledByAPixel/LittleJS/README.md

 ### ✨ Graphics

 - Super fast sprite and tile map rendering engine with WebGL
-- Update and render 10,000+ objects at 60fps, often many times more
+- Update and render over 10,000 objects at a solid 60fps
-- Particle effect system and [design tool](https://killedbyapixel.github.io/LittleJS/examples/particles/)
+- Robust particle effect system and [design tool](https://killedbyapixel.github.io/LittleJS/examples/particles/)
 - Apply [Shadertoy](https://www.shadertoy.com) compatible shaders for post processinge effects

 ### 🔊 Audio

-- Positional sound effects with wav or [ZzFX](https://killedbyapixel.github.io/ZzFX/) sound effect generator
+- Positional sound effects with wave or [ZzFX](https://killedbyapixel.github.io/ZzFX/) sound effect generator
 - Music with mp3, ogg, wave, or [ZzFXM](https://keithclark.github.io/ZzFXM/)

 ### 🎮 Input

-- Input processing system for keyboard, mouse, gamepad, and touch
+- Comprehensive input processing system for keyboard, mouse, gamepad, and touch
-- On screen touch gamepad for mobile devices
+- On screen touch gamepad designed for mobile devices

 ### 💥 Physics

 - 2D physics engine with collision handling for axis aligned boxes
-- Very fast collision handling and raycasting for tile maps
+- Very fast collision and raycasting for tile maps

 ### 🚀 Flexability

-- Designed to work with all modern web bowsers and mobile devices
+- Compatible with all modern web bowsers and on mobile devices
-- Compatible with TypeScript and Modules with example projects for both
+- Support for TypeScript and Modules with example projects for both
-- For size coding competitions like [js13kGames](https://js13kgames.com/), [a special example project builds to a 7KB zip file](https://killedbyapixel.github.io/LittleJS/examples/js13k)
+- Ideal for size coding competitions like [js13kGames](https://js13kgames.com/), [a special example project builds to a 7KB zip file](https://killedbyapixel.github.io/LittleJS/examples/js13k)
 - Builds to a Windows executable with [Electron](https://www.electronjs.org/) for distribution on PC platforms like Steam
 - Open Source with the [MIT license](https://github.com/KilledByAPixel/LittleJS/blob/main/LICENSE) so it can be used for anything you want forever